 Since the Asian Tiger mosquito, or Aedes albopictus , as well as forty-three other mosquito species are known to transmit the West Nile virus, it is in your best interests to avoid mosquitoes.
 Avoidance begins with controlling and preventing mosquitoes within your property.
 Exercising mosquito safe practices such as avoiding overgrowth and keeping your lawn and shrubbery trimmed and cleaned out is one way to discourage mosquitoes that like to harbor in the cool, damp, shady surroundings of an unkempt yard.
 Examining your property and around your house frequently for any sign of standing water and keep these turned over.
 Throw away or tip over any object that can pool water.
 Keep your gutters clean.
 Change the water in your bird bath, animal watering containers, and horse troughs frequently to avoid them becoming a nursery for new mosquitoes to lay their eggs.
 Having a licensed mosquito control professional treat your yard and property to kill and prevent mosquitoes as well.

-Mosquito Squad of Columbia fights the bite with our safe and effective barrier spray programs designed to take the worry out of mosquito control and prevention.
-Our spray is applied on a regular schedule throughout the season to keep the mosquitoes and the dangers they pose to us, our family and our pets away all season long too.
+Mosquito Squad of Columbia fights the bite with our safe and effective barrier treatment programs designed to take the worry out of mosquito control and prevention.
+Our treatment is applied on a regular schedule throughout the season to keep the mosquitoes and the dangers they pose to us, our family and our pets away all season long too.
 Contact us to learn more about our mosquito control programs and all of our other pest control programs as well.
 We also treat for fire ants, fleas, ticks, spiders and flies.
 Call us today to get started on your proactive protection throughout the season.